IBM/telco-network-cloud-drivers/content/user-guides/administration/configuration/themes/theme-installation.md

           alm.nimrod.theme.name: mytheme
 ```

-3. When installing the `lm-helm` helm chart you must include the following values so the ConfigMap with `theme.tar` can be loaded by LM:
+3. When installing the `lm-helm` helm chart you must include the following values so the ConfigMap with `theme.tar` can be loaded by TNCO:

 ```
     nimrod: